GU4243-ADS/project-3-algorithms-group_6/README.md

 ![](./figs/mem_based2.png)

-After comparing the precision charts of the two models, we can conclude that the Z score is not a good modification for web data,
+After comparing the precision charts of the two models, we can conclude that the Z score may not be a good correction for web data, but can improve the accuracy for movie recommendation.

 Algorithm Efficiency Analysis(Running time):